JackalJoe/USB-Docs/(4) Tutorials and Guides/Remote Desktop.md

 ::: info
-VNC and x2go Access are being phased out on Ultraseedbox's new plans.
+VNC and x2go Access are being phased out on Ultra.cc new plans.
 This page will still be up for clients on legacy plans.
 :::

 ## VNC